Water tank, ground water tank, overhead tanks, design example of ground water tank & water tank design excel sheet

 1. Ground Water Tanks

-• Description: Installed at ground level, these tanks store water for immediate use or as a buffer before transferring to overhead tanks.
+Overview: Installed at ground level, these tanks collect water for immediate use or as a buffer prior to transfer to overhead tanks.

-• Applications: Rainwater harvesting, fire-fighting reserves, irrigation systems, and general water storage.
+Applications: Harvesting rainwater, fire-fighting reserves, irrigation systems, and also general water storage.

-• Advantages: Easier to construct and maintain compared to elevated tanks, with relatively lower costs.
+Advantages: Easier construction and upkeep than elevated tanks, with relatively lower cost construction.

 2. Overhead Water Tanks